Despite the above, a person does not carry on the business of a travel agent if:

 - Register the business with the Accounting & Corporate Regulatory Authority (ACRA) to conduct the travel agent business.
 For businesses that are not yet registered under ACRA, please approach STB on how to apply for a travel agent licence.

-- Registered business must have a minimum paid-up capital of S$100,000 and a net worth of the same amount.
+- Registered business must have a minimum paid-up capital of S$50,000 (for Niche Licences) or S$100,000 (for General Licences), and a net value of the same amount.

 - All applicants must nominate a suitable person as the Key Executive.